- Speak with us

 Rapid, pure, and concentrated purification of extracellular vesicles

-The Capturem Extracellular Vesicle Isolation Kit (coming soon) consists of spinnable affinity columns containing novel, modified nylon membranes conjugated to a lectin-based, EV-binding compound, thus providing a unique solution for the isolation of concentrated, highly pure EVs.
-This system removes the bottleneck in EV research presented by EV isolation traditionally accomplished via ultracentrifugation, which suffers from low yield, reduced purity, and time-consuming protocols.
+The Capturem Extracellular Vesicle Isolation Kit (Mini) consists of spinnable affinity columns containing novel, modified nylon membranes conjugated to a lectin-based, EV-binding compound, thus providing a unique solution for the isolation of concentrated, highly pure EVs.
+This system removes the bottleneck in EV research presented by traditional ultracentrifugation-based EV isolation methods, which suffer from low yield, reduced purity, and time-consuming protocols.
 With a room-temperature protocol that takes less than 30 minutes, the Capturem EV isolation kit can rapidly enrich EVs from plasma and other biofluids for downstream proteomic, genomic, and transcriptomic analyses.

 Takara Bio USA, Inc.